 Step 2: Determine Who Does the Fix

-- Moving pool pumps and equipment out of the NCZ ($0)
+- Moving pool pumps and equipment out of the non-climbable zone ($0)

-- Removing built-up paving outside the gate to restore latch height ($50–$200 in materials)
+- Removing built-up paving outside the gate that has reduced the latch height ($50–$200 in materials)

 Tradesperson fixes (fencer or hardware specialist)